dynatrace-oss/BusinessObservability-DBExtension/README.md

       * Interval 01:  Frequency in minutes to execute the configured query.

       💡 Add multiple queries (depending on the requirement) with the above config for each query.

+## 📉 Limitations
+* The extension is scheduled periodically 1 min and will run the query to collect data at the configured interval and will pull only the data that is available in the database table at that time.
+So, potentially can miss records in case of race condition.
+* OAuth token is currently limited to keep alive time of only 5 minutes.